Western Animation / Lilo & Stitch: The Series

 - Big Eater: Experiment 625, Gantu's sidekick and Stitch's immediate predecessor, is a lazy bum who eats Dagwood sandwiches all day.
 In fact, most of the experiments (at least the more "beastly" ones), including Stitch himself, are.

-- Blatant Lies: After being converted to evil by her siren song, Jumba describes Angel as a "harmless early experiment designed to pop popcorn."
-While repeatedly referring to her as experiment 624.
+- Blatant Lies: After being converted to evil by her siren song, Jumba describes Angel as a "harmless early experiment designed to pop popcorn for Jumba's movie night."
+While repeatedly referring to her as Experiment 624.

-- The Bully/The Rival: Myrtle is to Lilo.
-Her friends could also count but the main reason they avoid Lilo is because of Myrtle's influence.
+- The Bully/The Rival: Mertle is to Lilo.
+Her friends could also count but the main reason they avoid Lilo is because of Mertle's influence.

 - Call Back: Much of "Remmy"'s plot revolves around the anniversary of the death of Lilo's parents, and Lilo and Nani's attempts to cope with it.

 - Experiment 627 can only say, "Evil."